-4. Rice Bran Oil: Regarded as one of the healthiest oils for your heart, rice bran oil is rich in antioxidants and mono and poly unsaturated fatty acids that may be beneficial for diabetics too.
+4. Rice Bran Oil: Regarded as one of the healthiest oils for your heart, rice bran oil is rich in antioxidants and mono and polyunsaturated fatty acids that may be beneficial for diabetics too.

-You are wise, so choose Fruits and Veggies wisely-
+Choose Fruits and Veggies wisely-

 • Green leafy vegetables are especially healthy for you.
 Spinach, kale and parsley are rich in vitamins and minerals while being relatively low in carbohydrates.

 • Red, yellow and orange vegetables — e.g., bell peppers, squash and carrots — are also high in nutrition while low in carbohydrates.

 • Fruits are simple carbohydrates, however, and too many or the wrong kind can quickly raise your blood sugar and also lead to weight gain.
 Eating the same amount of pineapple and apples can have very different effects.
 Apples are low on the glycemic index, making your blood glucose rise more slowly.
 But pineapples being a high-glycemic fruit cause your sugar to increase rapidly.

 • Eat fruit when you have a sweet craving.